pagkly/Zed/Investopedia4/Non-Operating Income Definition.md

 Sometimes companies try to conceal poor [[operating profit]](https://www.investopedia.com/terms/o/operating_profit.asp) with high, non-operating income.
 Beware of management teams attempting to flag metrics that incorporate inflated, separate gains. [[Earnings before interest and taxes]](https://www.investopedia.com/video/play/ebit-earnings-interest-and-taxes/) (EBIT) for example, includes income derived from activities not related to the core business and can often be advertised heavily by companies to mask underwhelming operational results.

-Often a sharp spike in earnings from one period to the next will be caused by non-operating income.
+Often a sharp spike in earnings from one period to the next [[Will|will]] be caused by non-operating income.
 Seek to get to the bottom of where money was generated and to ascertain how much of it, if any, is linked to the everyday running of the business and is likely to be repeated.

 Operating income can help here, but not always.
 Unfortunately, crafty accountants occasionally find ways to record non-operating transactions as operating income in order to dress up profitability in income statements.